reveng007/C2_Server/README.md

 spoof_wanip                   :    Spoofs public/wan ip of the trgt machine
 (Windows only)

+get_pid			      :    To know the processes running on the trgt (Windows only)			   [You can update the list present in the rev_shell.py]

 You can also use other commands related to networking, etc for linux as well as windows
 ------------------------------------------------------------------------------------------
 ```